Disruption-Consulting/autoMigrate/README.md

 # automigrate
-Series of scripts developed to reduce the effort and cost involved in migrating Oracle databases to version 19.
+Two scripts developed to reduce the effort and cost involved in migrating Oracle databases to the current terminal release - version 19.

-- running 2 scripts optimally migrates a non-CDB database to a Pluggable database (PDB)
 - no use of extra-cost options, like Goldengate and Active Data Guard
 - tested on source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3
-- tested on target database versions 19.7, 19.8
+- tested on target database versions 19.3 through 19.8

 # OVERVIEW

-Migrating or even upgrading Oracle database can be a costly and disruptive project, which is why many organizations avoid it for as long as possible.
-However, at the time of writing (July 2020) there are several factors that now make it incumbent on Oracle customers to migrate to the current terminal release - version 19:
+Migrating or even upgrading Oracle database can incur significant cost and disruption, which is why many organizations avoid it for as long as possible.
+However, at the time of writing (July 2020) there are several factors that now make it incumbent on Oracle customers to migrate to version 19:

-- as of version 20 non-CDB will no longer be supported by Oracle
+- starting with version 20 non-CDB will no longer be supported by Oracle
 - Oracle announced at the end of 2019 that customers may run 3 PDBs per CDB license-free
 - version 19 has the longest support timeframe (see diagram below from the Oracle Support site)
 - adoption of Multitenant architecture significantly lowers the total cost of ownership